rediscovery-io/remo-pytorch/README.md

 # remo-pytorch

-Expanding PyTorch functionalities using remo
+This is work in progress.
+The plan is to expand PyTorch functionalities using remo